MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 # Posts New and Create

-Let's give our users a way to create new posts and save them in our database through these _new_ and _create_ actions.
-This is going to be very similar to the _new_ and _create_ actions we set up for rooms, but with one added twist–_nested routes_.
+Let's give our users a way to create new posts and save them in our database through these `new` and `create` actions.
+This is going to be very similar to the _new_ and _create_ actions we set up for rooms, but with one added twist–our views must reflect our newly nested routes.

+Compare the URL we will use for a new Room (`rooms/new`–) to the URL we will use for a new Post(`rooms/:id/posts/new`).
+We need an extra piece of information for the Post–the ID of the room.
+This also means that when we render any forms, we have to know the Room's ID to correctly set the form's `action` attribute.
+At first, this might seem like kind of a bad idea–why restrict ourselves this way?
+One reason is that we want to design our app so that a Post _must_ belong to a Room, and nested routes are a straightforward way to enforce the requirement.

-When we set up our Rooms _new_ view in the previous part (`views/rooms/new.hbs`), we didn't have to pass any values from the controller–unlike in our _edit_ view for example (`views/rooms/edit.hbs`), where we have to pass a `room` object from the _controller_ (`routes/rooms.js`).
-In nested routes, you'll _always_ have to pass a value.
-Because all of our posts will be associated with a room, we need to know _which_ room when we create a new post.
-Luckily, our route is `rooms/:roomId/posts/new` (see the section on REST in the previous part of this tutorial), which means we always have the `roomId`.
+When we set up our Rooms _new_ view in the previous part (`views/rooms/new.hbs`), we didn't have to pass any values from the controller–and remember that this was different in our `edit` view for example (`views/rooms/edit.hbs`), where we have to pass a `room` object from the _controller_ (`routes/rooms.js`).
+With nested routes, you'll _always_ have to pass some value into your views.
+Because all of our posts will be associated with a room, we need to know _which_ Room to use when we create a new Post.
+Luckily, our route is `rooms/:roomId/posts/new` (see the section on REST in the previous part of this tutorial), which means we always have access to the `roomId`.

-Your _new_ controller action can access the `roomId` value as `req.params.roomId`, and it will use this to find the correct room by calling `Room.findById()`.
-Review the Rooms _edit_ controller action (in `routes/rooms.js`) for an example of how to do it.
+In your controller, you can access the `roomId` value as `req.params.roomId`, and it will use this to find the correct room by calling `Room.findById()`.
+Review the Rooms `edit` controller action (in `routes/rooms.js`) for an example of how to do it.

-Try to implement the Posts _new_ and _create_ actions, then make sure your code matches the solutions below:
+Try to implement the Posts `new` and `create` actions, then make sure your code matches the solutions below:

 >[solution]
 >
-`views/posts/new.hbs`
+`views/posts/new.hbs`:
 >
 ```HTML
 <div>